Preventing network issues

 If your integration uses local communications, you can continue making in-store payments when there's a temporary loss of internet connectivity.
 There are two types of offline transaction:

-- Offline EMV: The payment terminal approves the transaction if the PIN that the shopper enters, matches the PIN on the EMV chip embedded in the card.
+- Offline EMV: The payment terminal verifies that the PIN entered by the shopper matches the PIN on the EMV chip embedded in the card, and then asks the card to approve the payment.
+Whether the transaction is approved, depends on how the issuer configured the card.

 - Store-and-forward: The terminal approves the transaction without any verification.